 To encourage entries for this industry award we have a two part process Awards Entry and Award Finalist.

 The first part is for you to send us a descriptive summary of your Award entry (up to 750 words).
 The summary should succinctly cover information around the judging criteria below.

-The Descriptive Summary of your Award entry should be submitted electronically as a PDF.
-They can be sent to email@example.com.
-The closing date for submissions is Friday, 7 April 2017.
-Finalists will be advised by no later than Friday, 21 April 2017.
+The closing date for submissions is Friday, 5 April 2019.
+Finalists will be advised by no later than Friday, 19 April 2019.

 Part 2 - The Award Finalist What we would like from you?

 If your descriptive summary is selected as a finalist you will need to provide more information to showcase your entry.
 This stage requires a little more work but it is important we have this information to help our judging panel select the winner and to showcase finalists .The judging panel may also contact you directly for more information..